ryan-hill/course-in-a-box/modules/mapping/_posts/2002-01-01-chloropleth-maps.md

 ![](../../../img/areahist-1.png)<!-- -->

-These data are heavily skewed to the left so most of the interesting variation in sizes among the smaller counties can't be seen.
+These data are heavily skewed to the right so most of the interesting variation in sizes among the smaller counties can't be seen.
 We can better see the variation if we transform the data.

 ```r
 hist(log10(counties$area))